-It’s in that spirit of knowledge and learning that the Michigan Land Use Institute, along with several other regional groups and businesses, are launching the Bob Russell Resilience Reading Project.
+It’s in that spirit of knowledge and learning that the Michigan Land Use Institute, along with several other regional groups and businesses, is launching the Bob Russell Resilience Reading Project.

 Before Bob’s passing, he shared with his friends and colleagues a carefully curated list of books he felt can help us understand what we can do to make sure our community is economically, environmentally, and socially as healthy and resilient as possible.